htmfilho/htmfilho.github.io/_posts/2021/2021-01-17-azure-function-golang.md

     $ curl 'http://localhost:8080/offer?savings=100000&listingPrice=600000&downPayment=10&closingCosts=20000'

 In part 2, we are going to explain how to deploy it as an Azure Function.
-Stay tunned!
+Stay tuned!